skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 Note: You will run these commands for all the ISO images created

-## Performing backups of LPARs on Data Box <a name="backup2Data Box"></a>
+## Performing backups of LPARs on the Azure Data Box <a name="backup2databox"></a>

-Create and initialize sufficient optical iso files on Windows server so that the backup can completed successfully.
+Create and initialize sufficient optical ISO files on Windows server so that the backup can completed successfully.

-You can choose from the below backup soultions depending on your migration strategy:
+You can choose from the below backup solutions depending on your migration strategy:

 -   GO save 21

--   Go save 22+ 23
+-  <a href="https://skytap.github.io/well-architected-framework/resiliency/solutions/go-save" target="_blank">Go save 22+ 23</a>

 -   Individual libraries backups